Six things that will show you How to ROCK Disneyland in May!

 This post may contain affiliate links.
 When you click on these links, I get a small percentage back to me that helps me run my blog at no cost to you!
 For more information see my disclosure policy.

 May is a great time to visit The Disneyland Resort!
 If you know what to plan for, you can have a great time despite the crowds!
 The tips from, How to ROCK Disneyland in May, will help you plan an awesome Disneyland vacation for you and your family!
-Here are six things to think about!
+You might also want to check out how to go to Disneyland on a Budget!

 The average high temperatures at Disneyland in May are in the upper 70s to mid 80s and lows are in the upper 50s and low 60s.
 The weather forecast for Disneyland in May calls for mostly sunny or partly cloudy days with relatively no rain showers.
 But, the weather is always unpredictable and can change.
 Make sure you check the current weather forecast before you leave, so you know what to expect.

 Knowing what to pack for Disneyland in May is important.
 You don’t want to be unprepared and end up having to spend your vacation budget on things that could easily have been brought from home with a little planning.
-Make sure you check out my post on How Amazon Can Save You Money at Disney.
+Make sure you check out my post on How Amazon Can Save You Money at Disney and Disney Park Bag Essentials.
 Here are a few things you might want to consider packing if you’ll be traveling to Disneyland in May:

 Pack and Umbrella or Poncho & Stroller Protection